WNBA's Griner pleads guilty at her drug trial in Russia - WHIZ News

 “The law has been violated, and arguments about the innocent nature of Griner’s addiction, which, by the way, is punishable in some U.S. states, are inappropriate in this case,” he said.

-AP Basketball Writer Doug Feinberg in New York and Ellen Knickmeyer in Washington contributed.
+AP Basketball Writer Doug Feinberg in New York and Ellen Knickmeyer and Seung Min Kim in Washington contributed.